 What Causes CAT V12 Pump Failure?

-- Fuel Contamination: Dirt, water, and other particles in the fuel system can wreak havoc on the high-precision internals of the fuel pump.
+Dirt, water, and other particles in the fuel system can wreak havoc on the high-precision internals of the fuel pump.
 Even a small amount of debris can damage seals, wear down components, and eventually lead to full pump failure.
+Check out our guide on what happens when water mixes with fuel to learn more.

 Signs of Fuel Pump Trouble